 - Download of codes without integrity checks

-Causes And Harms Of Computer Vulnerability
+Causes And Harms Of Computer Security Vulnerabilities

-The harm of computer security vulnerabilities can be presented in several aspects, for example, the disclosure of confidential data, and widespread of Internet virus and hacker intrusion, which can cause great harm to enterprises and individual users by bringing about major economic loss.
+The harm of computer vulnerability can be presented in several aspects, for example, the disclosure of confidential data, and widespread of Internet virus and hacker intrusion, which can cause great harm to enterprises and individual users by bringing about major economic loss.
 With the steady improvement of the degree of information, very severe computer security vulnerabilities can become a threat to national security in the aspects of economy, politics, and military.

-Computer vulnerability can harm five kinds of system securities that include: Reliability, confidentiality, entirety, usability, and undeniableness.
+Computer security vulnerability can harm five kinds of system securities that include: Reliability, confidentiality, entirety, usability, and undeniableness.

 - Reliability: This refers to reducing incorrect false alarm in the operation of a computer system and enhancing the efficiency of a computer system.